Are you thinking of becoming a homesteader?

 Man, I wish I was, though!

-But back to reality, I use a blender for a bunch of different things.
+However, back to reality, I use a blender for a bunch of different things.

 It is perfect for making homemade tomato soup from my fresh canned tomatoes.
-And other than food, one awesome use for my blender is when I make homemade laundry detergent.
+And other than food, one amazing use for my blender is when I make homemade laundry detergent.
 It is an easy recipe, and my blender helps to get things mixed up like they need to be.

-This is the blender I use.
 It is really great at chopping, mixing, and blending.
 I even bought the red one because every girl needs a red kitchen appliance.

 3. Handheld Mixer